wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 3 And on the same day she met one of the strong ships of Columbia, the name of the captain whereof was Decatur, and the vessel was called the United States.

-4 Now Decatur was a man who had never known fear; and the good of his country was the pride of his heart.
+4 Now Decatur was a man who had never known fear ; and the good of his country was the pride of his heart.

 [68]